Catholic Church and homosexuality: Political activity

-The church has historically been politically active in local, national, and international fora on issues of LGBT rights, typically to oppose them in keeping with Catholic moral theology and Catholic Social Teaching.
+Historically, the Catholic Church has been politically active in local, national, and international fora on issues of LGBT rights, typically to oppose them in keeping with Catholic moral theology and Catholic Social Teaching.

-In various countries, members of the Catholic Church have intervened on occasions both to support efforts to decriminalize homosexuality, and also to ensure it remains an offence under criminal law.
-The Catholic Church has been described as sending "mixed signals" regarding discrimination based on sexual orientation: a 1992 teaching said that because sexuality "evokes moral concern," sexual orientation is different from qualities such as race, ethnicity, sex, or age, which do not.
+The Catholic Church has been described as sending "mixed signals" regarding discrimination based on sexual orientation.
+In various countries, members of the Catholic Church have intervened on occasions both to support efforts to decriminalize homosexuality, and to ensure it remains an offence under criminal law.
+A 1992 teaching said that because homosexuality "evokes moral concern," sexual orientation is different from qualities such as race, ethnicity, sex, or age, which are not tied to morality.
 It added that efforts to "protect the common good" by limiting rights were permissible and sometimes obligatory, and did not constitute discrimination.
-The church therefore opposes the extension of at least some aspects of civil rights legislation, such as nondiscrimination in public housing, educational or athletic employment, adoption, or military recruitment, to gay men and lesbians.
+The church therefore opposes the extension of at least some aspects of civil rights legislation, such as nondiscrimination in public housing, educational or athletic employment, adoption, or military recruitment, to cover gay men and lesbians.
 The United States Conference of Catholic Bishops published a statement that was characterized by two theologians as claiming that "nondiscrimination legislation protecting LGBT people promotes immoral sexual behavior, endangers our children, and threatens religious liberty."

-The Catholic Church campaigns against same-sex marriage, but supported since Pope Francis civil unions in different european and south-american countries.
+The Catholic Church campaigns against same-sex marriage, but Pope Francis expressed support for civil unions in different European and South American countries as an alternative.
+Catholic doctrine maintains that marriage can only be the union of a man and a woman.

-The Church's opposition to condoms, despite their effectiveness in preventing the spread of HIV, has invited criticism from public health officials and anti-HIV activists, who have overlap with the gay rights movement.
+The Church's opposition to condoms, despite their proven effectiveness in preventing the spread of HIV, has invited criticism from public health officials, anti-HIV activists, and the broader LGBT community.